-The adolescent growth spurt and training load have been identified as two risk factors for injury amongst the youth athlete population.
-Currently, there is limited research exploring the relationship between growth, training load and injury in gymnasts.
-Twenty-one (8 female) national level, trampoline gymnasts recorded training load and injury for 8-weeks during a build-up to a major competition.
-Each gymnast’s percentage of predicted adult height (%PAH) was calculated using the Khamis–Roche method and used to define growth spurt status.
-Training load was calculated using session rate of perceived exertion and analysed as differential loads and as a 7-day exponentially weighted moving average (EWMA7day).
+There is currently limited research exploring the relationship between growth, training load and injury in gymnasts.
+Twenty-one national level, trampoline gymnasts recorded training load and injury for 8-weeks.
+Percentage of predicted adult height (%PAH) was calculated using the Khamis–Roche method and used to define growth spurt status.
+Training load was calculated using the session rate of perceived exertion and analysed as differential loads and as a 7-day exponentially weighted moving average (EWMA7day).
 There was a significant non-linear association between %PAH and the probability of injury when adjusting for either training load metric (differential load, P = 0.015; EWMA7day; P = 0.008), with the highest injury risk estimated at ~90% PAH (circa growth spurt).
-The probability of injury was not significantly associated with differential loads (P=0.856) but significantly increased with increases in EWMA7day training load (RR: 1.88 95% CI: 1.21– 2.91, P = 0.005).
+The probability of injury significantly increased with increases in EWMA7day training load (RR: 1.88 95% CI: 1.21– 2.91, P = 0.005) but not with differential load.
 No significant interaction between %PAH, training load and the probability of injury were observed.
-Data suggests that competitive trampoline gymnasts are at an increased risk of injury during the adolescent growth spurt or with higher weekly training loads.
-Coaches should be educated and encouraged to identify periods of rapid growth, specifically by identifying the growth status using %PAH and flagging gymnasts between 85 and 96% of PAH as circa-growth spurt.
-Similarly, coaches and gymnasts should monitor training load, particularly internal load, to reduce the risk of injury.
+Data suggest that competitive trampoline gymnasts are at an increased risk of injury during the adolescent growth spurt or with higher weekly training loads.
+Coaches should be educated and encouraged to identify periods of rapid growth and monitor training load, to reduce the risk of injury.

 - peak height velocity